You were never paying for the software.

 Every one of them had an identical structural problem.

-Dynamic pricing through PriceLabs or Beyond.
+Dynamic pricing runs through PriceLabs or Beyond.
 Automated guest messaging fired on booking status.
 Smart locks triggered by check-in windows.
 Multiple channels running in parallel — Airbnb, Booking.com, VRBO, some with direct booking sites.
 A few already running AI for listing copy and review responses.

 Not one of these tools is native to any single platform.
 Every one is a third-party integration bolted onto a channel manager.
 And the channel manager — Smoobu — is the one node in this network that every other tool has agreed to treat as the source of truth.